archethic-foundation/archethic-docs/docs/participate/wallet/README.md

 - **Password**: Allows to keep the password in case this authentication method has been chosen.
 - **Yubicloud ID and API Key**: Allows to keep the authentication information for the management of the OTP with the YubiKey in case this authentication method has been chosen.
 This information is stored securely.
+- **Keychain secured informations**: Keychain's informations like keychain's seed, keychain's version and the associated list of services.
 - And finally, **a secure 256-bit (32 bytes) encryption key** to secure data on the disk.

 :::info